Family Owned Since 1979

 Late-season.
 These huge cloves produce softball-sized heads.
 The truly impressive plants easily reach 4–5 feet and the flowers dry nicely for arrangements.
 Remove the flower head to promote larger clove size.
 Cloves per bulb: approximately 5–7.
 Cloves per pound: 8–14.

-Garlic is shipped only in the fall—September through mid-October, depending on the season and the variety.
+Garlic is shipped only in the fall—starting in mid-September, depending on the season and the variety.
 Quantities are limited; order early for best availability.
+Sorry, not available to Idaho, US Territories, or Canada.

 • Key Features: